yadhu680/react-todo-app/README.md

-# Getting Started with Create React App
+# React Todo App : Learn React Components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple React Todo App for learning how `React Component` works.
+Download and try learning!

 ## Available Scripts